What is your definition of an epic road trip?

 My definition of an epic road trip is just to make sort of a plan, get in a car, drive, and go to places I have never been before.
 It opens up to a lot of possibilities and destinations.

 In my case, I haven't been to a good chunk of this country.
 For the past couple of years, I have been hankering to go back to Kansas City.
-Having been to Kansas City twice – once changing planes at the airport, and the other was on a quick road trip going to places that were on everyone else's agenda.
+I've been to Kansas City twice – once changing planes at the airport, and the other was on a quick road trip going to places that were on everyone else's agenda.

 I really wanted to see a lot that second time in Kansas City.
 Places, like the Negro Leagues Museum, the Union Station, Country Club Plaza, and the National Airline History Museum.
 These are destinations that really interest me.
 Plus, I would love to check out the Truman Sports Complex, where Kauffman Stadium and Arrowhead Stadium are located.